infojam-james/Test-Cases/Fatalities/fatalities-8.md

 #Saving changes to the 'Fatality Action Plan'

 ##Description
-The 'Fatality Action Plan' should become available to health & safety system administrators when an incident concerning a fatality is recorded.
+The user should be able to save changes they make to the 'Fatality Action Plan'

 ##Preconditions
 + The tester must already be registered with an email address and password.